BORN 19th October 1808, Pancras, Middlesex, England

 Mary was one of six daughters of educational reformer and geologist, Leonard Horner (1785-1864).
+He was born in Edinburgh, where he also attended both school and university, subsequently moving to London.
 He hired tutors to ensure that all his children were well-educated as they were growing up.
 Mary continued to educate herself throughout her life, learning languages, and, at one stage, receiving instruction in conchology (shells) alongside her husband, Charles Lyell.

-Mary accompanied her husband on many of his field trips.
+Scientific Traveller Charles and Mary spent much of their married life at Charles’s family home at Kinnordy, near Kirriemuir, Scotland, but Mary also often accompanied her husband on his field trips.
 Her modes of travel included horseback, canoe, and stagecoach, as well as on foot in wild and undeveloped localities.
-She and Charles probably saw more of North America during their travels than almost any American living then would have seen.
+She and Charles probably saw more of North America during their travels than almost any American living then would have seen

 Charles Lyell is said to have commented that a wife of a scientist is likely to merge her work with that of her husband and pass it off as his, and it is possible that these words described his own situation!
 Certainly Mary Lyell’s work is almost all undocumented, though there exists an extensive collection of letters to and from her, mostly unpublished.
 A few of these letters are in the public domain, and these inform us that: